 Justin Broadhurst - Property Manager

-Justin Broadhurst, the Young School’s property manager, was born and raised in Rockville, Maryland, and lives with his wife, son and daughter in Woodsboro, Maryland.
+Justin Broadhurst, the Young School’s Property Manager, has been with the Young School since 2001.
+He was born and raised in Rockville, Maryland, and lives with his wife, son, and daughter in Woodsboro, Maryland.
 He attended Montgomery College and majored in advertising design.

 Adrian Dunlap - Facility Enhancement Team Member